 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund.
 All annual appropriations lapse at the fiscal-year end.
+Project ordinances are adopted for the Capital Projects Fund which is consolidated with the operating funds for reporting purposes.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the object level for the multi-year funds.
-All amendments must be approved by the governing board.
-During the year, several immaterial amendments to the original budget were necessary.
-The budget ordinance must be adopted by July 1 of the fiscal year or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.
+Amendments are required for any revisions that alter total expenditures of any fund or that change functional appropriations by more than \$2,500.
+All amendments must be approved by the governing board and the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.